Can you vaccinate yourself against cancer?

 "With advancement in the DNA sequencing technology, we have recently seen the emergence of personalized cancer vaccines," he said.
 "In the future, we will likely see an explosion of such strategies, which will also most effectively be used in combination with other drugs targeting various mechanisms by which tumors escape the immune system."

-The idea of personalized cancer seemed like "complete science fiction" a few years ago but seems more possible as research evolves, said Dr. Seth Pollack, assistant member of the clinical research division at the Fred Hutchinson Cancer Research Center in Seattle and an assistant professor at the University of Washington.
+The idea of personalized cancer vaccines seemed like "complete science fiction" a few years ago but seems more possible as research evolves, said Dr. Seth Pollack, assistant member of the clinical research division at the Fred Hutchinson Cancer Research Center in Seattle and an assistant professor at the University of Washington.

 "To make a personalized cancer vaccine, you need to look at the genetic changes that have specifically happened in your cancer and very quickly make a customized vaccine specifically designed for you.
 With this sort of approach, any cancer patient could have a custom-made vaccine to treat or prevent recurrence of their cancer," Pollack said.